-- 6.70.
-Where operators do carry scooters on trains, it is recommended that operators clearly indicate whether passengers are required to transfer to a seat, rather than remain seated on their scooter while on board the train. - The policy of all but two train operators is to permit 6.71. mobility scooters on board their trains, subject to certain restrictions, such as dimensions and scooter adaptability (ability to be folded/dismantled).
-Six operators explicitly state that 'Large' scooters are not permitted on board their trains, but more common is to set out the standard permitted dimensions for wheelchairs (70cm wide x 120cm long, with a combined weight of passenger and scooter of not more than 300kg), which is derived from the European accessibility standard for trains.
-62 Other constraints include turning circles and ramp gradients.
+6.71.
+The policy of all but two train operators is to permit mobility scooters on board their trains, subject to certain restrictions, such as dimensions and scooter adaptability (ability to be folded/dismantled).
+Six operators explicitly state that 'Large' scooters are not permitted on board their trains, but more common is to set out the standard permitted dimensions for wheelchairs (70cm wide x 120cm long, with a combined weight of passenger and scooter of not more than 300kg), which is derived from the European accessibility standard for trains.62 Other constraints include turning circles and ramp gradients.
 These restrictions are not always well advertised or understood by passengers and staff alike.
 We know from complaints we receive, and from incidents highlighted elsewhere, that this can cause confusion and frustration when a passenger wishes to board a train with a scooter and is informed that they are not permitted to do so.